alexjurkiewicz/s3-to-es/README.md

 2. `npm install`
 3. Create `serverless-variables.yml`
 4. Deploy the stack: `npx serverless deploy --region us-west-2`
+    1. If you get strange Python dependency errors, run this command from within the Pipenv's virtualenv (eg `pipenv shell`).
 5. Add event triggers for your S3 buckets to trigger the correct Lambda function.
 The function ARNs are available in SSM Parameter Store under the `/s3-to-es/handlers/` prefix.

 ## Development